hmcts/ops-runbooks/oncall/README.md

 # On call

-This folder describes access requirements and how to do common tasks when a person is on-call
+This folder describes access requirements and how to do common tasks when a person is on-call.

+It is recommended that you request and setup your IDAM access in advance of going on-call, Step 1 of IDAM access section.

 ## Azure Active Directory Groups